 Technologies Used in Digital Twins

-An application of Digital Twin embraces four technologies allowing to create a digital representation, gather and store real-time data, and based on obtained information provide valuable insights.
-Among Digital Twin technologies are Internet of Things (IoT), Extended Reality (XR), Cloud, and Artificial Intelligence.
+An application of Digital Twin embraces four technologies allowing to create a digital representation, gathering and store real-time data, and, based on the obtained information, providing valuable insights.
+Among Digital Twin technologies are the Internet of Things (IoT), Extended Reality (XR), Cloud, and Artificial Intelligence.
 Depending on the application type, a particular technology can be used to a greater or lesser extent.

 Technologies Used in Digital Twins

-• Internet of Thins (IoT) is the main technology used in every application of Digital Twin.
-IoT is based on the collection of data acquired from real-world objects with the help of sensors.
+• The Internet of Things (IoT) is the main technology used in every application of Digital Twin.
+IoT is based on collecting data acquired from real-world objects with the help of sensors.
 These data are then used to create a digital duplicate of the physical object that can be analyzed, manipulated, and optimized.
 Therefore, the value created by the IoT is governed by the flow of information through a system.
-IoT helps a Digital Twin applications to connects a virtual representation with a physical object in real time, keeping it constantly updated.
+IoT helps a Digital Twin application to connect a virtual representation with a physical object in real time, keeping it constantly updated.

 McKinsey suggests that by 2025 the total potential economic impact of IoT technology will be growing from $3.9 trillion to $11.1 trillion a year.

-• Extended Reality (XR) is the visualization technology which creates digital representations of objects.
-XR capabilities enable Digital Twins to digitally model physical objects, allowing users to interact with digital content.
+• Extended Reality (XR) is the visualization technology that creates digital representations of objects.
+XR capabilities enable Digital Twins to digitally model physical objects, allowing users to interact with digital content;

 • Cloud Computing technology is used for efficient storing and accessing data over the Internet.
-As applications of Digital Twins operate with large volumes of data, cloud computing allows to store all data in the virtual cloud and easily access required information from any location.
+As applications of Digital Twins operate with large volumes of data, cloud computing allows to store all data in the virtual cloud and easily access the required information from any location;

-• Artificial Intelligence (AI) is an advanced analytical tool that is able to automatically analyze obtained data and provide valuable insights.
-It can also make predications about possible outcomes and give suggestions as to how to avoid potential problems.
+• Artificial Intelligence (AI) is an advanced analytical tool that is able to analyze obtained data and provide valuable insights automatically.
+It can also make predictions about possible outcomes and give suggestions as to how to avoid potential problems.

 Applications of Digital Twin

-Before actually developing a complex physical product, digital twin technology creates its virtual model that can be virtually tested and improved.
-With digital twins, companies can simulate and validate each step of development in order to identify problems and possible failures before producing the final product.
-Twin Engineering helps development teams to understand how a potential change in the manufacturing process may impact production outcomes and adjust their manufacturing operations accordingly so as to achieve targeted improvements.
-As a result, manufacturers can enhance operational processes and therefore reduce the overall costs on engineering.
+Before developing a complex physical product, digital twin technology creates its virtual model that can be virtually tested and improved.
+With digital twins, companies can simulate and validate each development step to identify problems and possible failures before producing the final product.
+Twin Engineering helps development teams to understand how a potential change in the manufacturing process may impact production outcomes and adjust their manufacturing operations accordingly to achieve targeted improvements.
+As a result, manufacturers can enhance operational processes and therefore reduce the overall costs of engineering.

-As consumers are getting more sophisticated, tending to demand customized products in short terms, the manufacturing industry becomes more and more competitive.
-According to IndustryWeek Special Research Report about the future of manufacturing, industrial companies of all sizes share a common focus on improvement of production processes and strengthening of customer relationships, while small companies concentrate their attention on meeting customer demand for product customization.
+As consumers are getting more sophisticated, tending to demand customized products in the short term, the manufacturing industry becomes increasingly competitive.
+According to IndustryWeek Special Research Report about the future of manufacturing, industrial companies of all sizes share a common focus on the improvement of production processes and strengthening customer relationships, while small companies concentrate their attention on meeting customer demand for product customization.

-To facilitate the product customization process, manufacturers embrace Twin Design Customization, which allows to design and re-design items virtually before developing the physical product that fully complies with the consumer requirements.
+To facilitate the product customization process, manufacturers embrace Twin Design Customization, which allows to design and re-design items virtually before developing a physical product that fully complies with the consumer requirements.

 Read more about Twin Design Customization in Manufacturing.

-Twin Operations Management is used for enhancing operational efficiency, predictive maintenance, and dynamic simulation.
-The real asset is embedded with IoT sensors, that constantly transfer real-time dynamic data flow related to the asset and its condition.
+Twin Operations Management enhances operational efficiency, predictive maintenance, and dynamic simulation.
+The real asset is embedded with IoT sensors that constantly transfer real-time dynamic data flow related to the asset and its condition.
 Then, based on static data and constantly updated dynamic information, the digital replica is built.
-Employees can virtually monitor and manage assets performance and manufacturing operations.
+Employees can virtually monitor and manage asset performance and manufacturing operations.

 Digital Twin for Operations Management